iKenndac/new-blog/content/posts/2024-12-17-journey-to-cascable-studio-pt-1-app-review.md

 Part of why this ordeal was, well, an *ordeal* is that I was never actually explicitly got a straight answer on that.
 But we'll get to that.

 For an app to be on the iOS or Mac App Store, it has to be sandboxed.
-In its default configuration, the sandbox *completely* segregates an app from the outside world and other parts of the system.
+In its default configuration, the sandbox *completely* isolates an app from the outside world and other parts of the system.
 If you want to communicate outside the sandbox, you need to declare **entitlements**, which are specific doors in the sandbox that let you communicate with the outside world in that entitlement's manner.

 As some basic examples: